TriLab-bioinf/TriLabs_pipelines/ChIP-Seq/README.md

 mv snakemake_profile ./config/
 ```

-### Now you should be ready to run the ChIPseq pipeline
+### Now you should be ready to run the ChIP-seq pipeline

-## B. Running the ChIPseq pipeline in Biowulf
+## B. Running the ChIP-seq pipeline in Biowulf

 ### 1- Within the config directory do the following: